aaronicsubstances/scalable-ipc/README.md

       1. A window group must not exceed 65,500 byte limit (chosen to be close to theoretical max UDP payload size).

       1. Attributes will be attached as pdu options to each window group being sent.
+Receiving end accepts attributes of any size, but sender can impose a max byte limit of at least 30,000 bytes.

       1. Expected send outcomes are (a) network send error (except for ack replies whose network send aftermath doesn't matter) (b) ack error code (c) eventual ack timeout (d) eventual success